-Owners of land are encouraged to initiate, continue, or expand agricultural uses (including forestry and equestrian uses) in accordance with the requirements of the agricultural zoning district that applies to the land; Section 3.01.03 for lists of permitted and conditional agricultural uses in each agricultural zoning district.
+Owners of land may initiate, continue, or expand agricultural uses (including forestry and equestrian uses) in accordance with the requirements of the agricultural zoning district that applies to the land; Section 3.01.03 for lists of permitted and conditional agricultural uses in each agricultural zoning district.
 This option is available to all land regardless of size both inside and outside the USB.
-At a minimum, nothing in the TVC Overlay or other implementing regulations may be construed to supersede or interfere with agricultural rights protected under Florida's Right to Farm Act.
 Participation is optional in the Transfer of Development Rights program which allows unused transferable development value to be moved to an eligible receiving site (see Section 4.04.05).